flamoedo/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and, after many tests, I decided to set the parameters as follws:

+`color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb orient = 5  # HOG orientations
+pix_per_cell = 8 # HOG pixels per cell
+cell_per_block = 2 # HOG cells per block
+hog_channel = 'ALL' # Can be 0, 1, 2, or "ALL"
+spatial_size = (32, 32) # Spatial binning dimensions
+hist_bins = 32    # Number of histogram bins
+spatial_feat = True # Spatial features on or off
+hist_feat = True # Histogram features on or off
+hog_feat = True # HOG features on or off
+y_start_stop = [None, None] # Min and max in y to search in slide_window()`

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using spatial fesatures, histogram features, and hog features.
+This processes can be seen on the seccond cell of the notebook "Vehicle Detection and Tracking" on the function `single_img_features`.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+The sliding windows search is implemented on the file `Vehicle_Detection_and_Tracking.py` on the lines 67 to 100 of the function `find_cars`.
+The search area is determinated by the variables `ystart, ystop`, and `scale` defines the scale of the image to use.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on one scale using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---